 After returning home, the person must keep the treated ear above shoulder level for the rest of the day and avoid lying flat.
 The head must be slightly elevated on pillows the night of the procedure.
 By the next day, symptoms should be gone and restrictions on head positioning are no longer needed.

 Your BPPV will most likely resolve itself within a few days or weeks at most.
 Medications are not recommended for BPPV.

-- Diuretics (water pills) and salt restriction may help reduce the fluid build-up in the inner ear.
-About 1,500 mg of salt per day should be your limit.
+- Diuretics (water pills) and salt restriction to reduce the fluid build-up in the inner ear.
+About 1,500 mg of salt per day is the limit.

 Sudden Low Blood Pressure (orthostatic hypotension)